subsevenx/jekyll-subseven.io/_posts/2022-02-10-Jekyll-In-The-20s.md

 It was released in 2008, written in Ruby, and initially authored by GitHub co-founder Tom Preseton-Werner.
 For a long time, it was *the* premier static site generator; sparking a passionate community of enthusiasts, evangelists, and developers.
 For many, it was their introduction to static site generators.

 Since 2008, the landscape around static site generators has changed significantly in the last few years.
 For one, there are now *hundreds* of them! [jamstack.org](jamstack.org) currently lists 333, while [staticsitegenerators.com](staticsitegenerators.com) lists 460.
 Jekyll, I’d argue, was the catalyst as to why there are so many.
-So while it may not enjoy the *shiny new toy* treatments other generators receive as of lately, its importance cannot be understated
+So while it may not enjoy the *shiny new toy* treatments other generators receive as of lately, its importance cannot be understated.

 ### My Introduction